 The Port hopes to remodel and restore the building for use as multiple small business and community spaces.

-Work will begin in summer 2024 with the decommissioning and removal of an underground fuel storage tank.
+Work began in summer 2024 with the decommissioning and removal of an underground fuel storage tank.
 Completion of additional work will depend on future funding and budget levels.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.